TheJoeCoder/cgp-download/README.md

 ```
 * Run the software, replacing CAR46DF with the id of the book you want to download (this can be found in the URL of the web book or in the `books.json` file)
 ```
-node index.js CAR46DF
+node download.js CAR46DF
 ```
 * Check the files downloaded properly.
 This can be done by opening one of the xml files.
 If they have any error code such as "403 access denied", then the download failed.
 Open the file in a text editor to see the error message.
-* Convert to a PDF file using the other script
+* Convert to a PDF file using the other script (currently broken)
 ```
 node merge-pdf.js CAR46DF
 ```